elephantscale/es-training-new/kafka/slides/backup.md

 * Large table snapshots
 * Enhanced Monitoring
   - Debezium does expose metrics via JMX (see DBZ-134)
-  - KAFKA-2376 is the open JIRA that’s meant to address an underlying Kafka connect issue
+  - KAFKA-2376 is the open JIRA that's meant to address an underlying Kafka connect issue
 * More databases
 * Unify compatibility checks
   - Confluent schema registry runs schema compatibility checks out of the box
-  - Don’t have an equivalent check at the MySQL layer
+  - Don't have an equivalent check at the MySQL layer
 * Automatic topic configuration

 ---